 For those of you who have never been, summer is a wonderful time to visit my home town of Ottawa, Canada.
-Not only is Ottawa the capital city of Canada, home to Parliament and the world’s longest skating rink, it’s also surrounded by an amazing array of outdoor adventure activities only minutes from downtown.
+Not only is Ottawa the capital city of Canada, home to Canadian Parliament and the Rideau Canal (a UNESCO World Heritage Site), it’s also surrounded by an amazing array of outdoor adventure activities only minutes from downtown.

-I always like to say that Ottawa is a big-small city: big enough to keep you busy when your craving city life but small enough that you can get away and be surrounded by nature within minutes.
-Since growing up here has allowed me to explore the area, I’ve compiled a list of the top 7 outdoor adventures to try while visiting Ottawa.
+I’ve always thought of Ottawa as a big-small city: big enough to keep you busy when your craving city life but small enough that you can get away and be surrounded by nature within minutes.
+Since growing up here has allowed me to explore the area, I’ve compiled a list of 7 outdoor adventures to try while visiting Ottawa.

+There’s no shortage of hiking trails in and around Ottawa.
 Gatineau Park in Quebec is a conservation park located just 15 minutes from downtown Ottawa and is a wonderful place to immerse yourself in nature, year round.
-There are many hiking trails , through the mature forest, varying in length and difficulty so you can pick one that’s right for you.
-One of my personal favourites is the Wolf Trail, which takes you up to the highest point in the park offering incredible views of the Ottawa River set back in the huge Ottawa Valley.
-Another great trail, though more difficult, is the Luskville Falls Trail, which takes you straight up a rocky escarpment beside a stream that ends in a 20 foot high falls.
+Gatineau has many hiking trails through the forest, varying in length and difficulty so you can pick one that’s right for you.
+One of my personal favorites is the Wolf Trail.
+This 8.4 km trail takes you up to the highest point in the park, offering incredible views of the Ottawa River set back in the huge Ottawa Valley.

 Watching the sunset across the lake while listening to the call of the loons as you stare into a crackling camp fire, you can’t get much more Canadian than this!
 Camping is one of my favorite summer activities and usually takes over my weekends all summer long.